-Several of the techniques here are new and can be generalized: The isometry signature is an invariant that is defined for any finite-volume cusped hyperbolic 3-manifolds.
-It is a complete isometry invariant (and thus by Mostow rigidity a complete homotopy invariant) that can be effectively computed and, in general, be certified whenever the manifold is orientable and the canonical cell decomposition contains only tetrahedral cells using hikmot [HIK+13].
-We also provide an improvement of the code provided in [DHL14] to certify canonical triangulations that is simpler and generalizes to any number of cusps.
+Several of the techniques here are new and can be generalized: the isometry signature is an invariant that is defined for any finite-volume cusped hyperbolic 3-manifolds.
+It is a complete isometry invariant (and thus by Mostow rigidity a complete homotopy invariant) that can be effectively computed and, in general, be certified whenever the manifold is orientable and the canonical cell decomposition contains only tetrahedral cells using hikmot [Hoffman et al. 13].
+We also provide an improvement of the code provided in [Dunfield et al. 14] to certify canonical triangulations that is simpler and generalizes to any number of cusps.